-"Consumer" means an individual acting for purposes which are wholly or mainly outside that individual s trade, business, craft or profession;
+"consumer" means an individual acting for purposes which are wholly or mainly outside that individual s trade, business, craft or profession;

-"Trader" means a person acting for purposes relating to that person's trade, business, craft or profession, whether acting personally or through an other person acting in the trader s name or on the trader s behalf.
+"trader" means a person acting for purposes relating to that person's trade, business, craft or profession, whether acting personally or through an other person acting in the trader s name or on the trader s behalf.

-2.1 The Trader is responsible for paying our fees for the services we provide.
+3. Unless agreed otherwise the trader is responsible for paying our fees for the services we provide.

-4. The language of the proceedings shall be conducted in English and the only language in which we will accept an initial complaint.
+7. The language of the proceedings shall be conducted in English and the only language in which we will accept an initial complaint.

-8. Mandatory grounds upon which must refuse to deal with a dispute are as follows;-
+11. Mandatory grounds upon which must refuse to deal with a dispute are as follows;-

-(a) prior to submitting the complaint to Us, the Consumer has not attempted to contact the Trader concerned in order to discuss the consumer s complaint and sought, as a first step, to resolve the matter directly with the trader;
+(a) prior to submitting the complaint to us, the consumer has not attempted to contact the trader concerned in order to discuss the consumer s complaint and sought, as a first step, to resolve the matter directly with the trader;

-(b) the dispute is in the opinion of the ADR Official frivolous or vexatious;
+(b) the dispute is in the opinion of the ADR official frivolous or vexatious;

 (c) the dispute is being, or has been previously, considered by another ADR entity or by a court;

-(d) the Consumer has not submitted the complaint to Us within a 12 months of the final deadlock letter from the Trader;
+(d) the consumer has not submitted the complaint to Us within a 12 months of the final deadlock letter from the trader;